ninadingole/iamninad.com/src/posts/a-billion-dollar-go-mistake.md

 }

 ```
 This is the simplest way to fix the issue.
-But this would require you to release the lock in every if condition.
+But this would need you to rollback in every `if` condition.
-And if you forget to release the lock in any of the if condition, you would end up with the same issue.
+And if you forget to rollback in any of the `if` conditions, you would end up with the same issue.

 2. Rollback the transaction in the `defer` function for every case.